OpenChartProject/OpenChart/OpenChart/README.md

 # OpenChart Project

-`assets/` contains any files that should be copied to the output directory during compile time.
+`assets/` contains additional files that are included with the app and loaded at runtime.

+`installer/` contains the files needed to bundle the app into a single installer executable.
+See `tasks.sh bundle` for more info.

 `lib/` contains any external libraries that aren't added automatically by Nuget.